fenollp/supergreen/README.md

 ### `$CARGOGREEN_SET_ENVS`

-Pass environment variables through to build runner, serialized as CSV.
+Pass environment variables through to build runner.

 May be useful if a build script exported some vars that a package then reads.
 See also: